Introgression

 A phylogenetic model of introgressive hybridization; the hybrid zone of the two species' lineages is shown in blue, with each horizontal line representing an individual introgressive event.

 Introgression, also known as introgressive hybridization, in genetics is the transfer of genetic material from one species into the gene pool of another by the repeated backcrossing of an interspecific hybrid with one of its parent species.
 Introgression is a long-term process, even when artificial; it may take many hybrid generations before significant backcrossing occurs.
 This process is distinct from most forms of gene flow in that it occurs between two populations of different species, rather than two populations of the same species.

 Introgression also differs from simple hybridization.
 Simple hybridization results in a relatively even mixture; gene and allele frequencies in the first generation will be a uniform mix of two parental species, such as that observed in mules.
 Introgression, on the other hand, results in a complex, highly variable mixture of genes, and may only involve a minimal percentage of the donor genome.

+Introgression can happen in nature and, when performed by humans, does not require DNA manipulation.
+As such it is not an example of genetic engineering.